To be eligible for Championship designation, a race must meet the following requirements:

 - Women's master (40-over) - top 3 finishers (may include women over 50)

-In races of 30 km and over scoring is on the aggregate times of the top three finishers in all divisions.
+In races of 30 km and over scoring in all divisions is the aggregate times of the top three finishers

 Notes:

-- only one team per division per member club will be allowed to score.
+- Only one team per division per member club will be scored (no a, b, c teams).

-- athletes 40-over may score for an teamin a lower age group and remain eligible for scoring on a team in their own age division.
+- Athletes age 40 and over may score for a team in a lower age group and remain eligible for scoring on a team in their own age division.